socketry/async/README.md

 end

 Async do |task|
-	subtask = nested_sleepy
+	subtask = nested_sleepy(task: task)
 end
 ```

-This method effectively creates a child task.
+This example creates a child `subtask` from the given parent `task`.
 It's the most efficient way to schedule a task.
 The task is executed until the first blocking operation, at which point it will yield control and `#async` will return.
 The result of this method is the task itself.

 ### Waiting for Results